Information for Institutional Partners and Agents

 Students registered in one short term program are responsible for paying $950 to their hosts for the hosting dates listed in the Placement Contract, even if these are less than a calendar month.

-For example: the January 2018 program runs from January 9 to February 3.
-In this case, the student will be required to pay $950 CAD for those dates (Jan.
-9 to Feb.
-3).
+For example: If the January monthly program has an arrival date of January 9 and a departure date of February 3, then the student will be required to pay $950 CAD for those program dates.
 But if a short-term student requests to extend their stay outside of their placement dates, they are responsible for paying the host $32 CAD per night for each additional night.
 If the student above has requested to arrive early — on Jan.
 8 for example — then the student would be required to pay $982 CAD ($950 + $32) to their host.

-If a student is registered in consecutive short-term programs, or a long term program (such as an ELPI program that runs for 12 weeks), then students pay hosts according to the Long-Term Program Fee schedule below.
+If a student is registered in consecutive short-term programs, or a long term program (such as an Intensive English (ELPI) program that runs for 12 weeks), then students pay hosts according to the Long-Term Program Fee schedule below.

 Long-term program Homestay fees